iwanjo/iwanjo/README.md

-- 🌱 I’m currently learning the MERN stack, mobile development with Flutter, UI design with React and front-end web development with HTML, CSS, JS and Bootstrap
+- 🌱 I’m currently learning mobile development with Flutter, Design Thinking Principles, User Interface Design - Figma and Cloud Platform Development.
-- 💬 Ask me about UI and UX Design, scenebuilder and JavaFX, front-end development, responsive design, or any general life question 😄
+- 💬 Ask me about UX and UI Design, software development, ethics, accessible design, or any general life question 😄
 - 📫 Feel free to email via: ianwanjohi3@gmail.com
 - ⚡ Fun fact: I love Japanese culture, I am an avid anime watcher and manga reader, and would love to visit the country one day!